authereum/contracts/README.md

 ## Additional Notes

-### Solidity Versions

-* The `AuthereumProxy.sol` will remain at version `0.5.16` so that the bytecode of the contract does not change.
-Other contracts that this contract interacts with can be upgraded.

 ### Known Issues

 * A user can break their upgradeability on the Authereum system by upgrading their account to a logic address outside of the Authereum ecosystem.